-- Abbreviated Form of 25 CFR Part 83 Criteria (.pdf)
+- Abbreviated Form of 25 CFR Part 83 Criteria (2015 version coming soon)

-- 25 CFR Part 83 Process Chart (.pdf)
+- 25 CFR Part 83 Process Chart (2015 version coming soon)

 Guidelines, Precedent Manual, and Sample Petition Narrative: The documents include general guidelines intended for the petitioning group, as well as more specialized guidelines for researchers.
 Also included is a precedent manual that may better help petitioners understand how the Department has interpreted the regulations.
 A sample petition narrative provides an example of a narrative written by a member of a petitioning group, who volunteered for the project, along with the help of other group members.